 Of course, there’s a fine line between what is a “major feature” and what is a “hidden gem”.
 Indeed, it’s an arbitrary decision I make.

 First, I figure I don’t need (in my hidden gems talks–or this series) to go into those features that are listed on the front page of the Adobe CF web site, or that would be highlighted by Adobe on their first slides of keynote talks at conferences.
-I will at least mention them in passing below, with pointers to where you can learn more, if you’ve new to those also.
+I will at least mention them in passing, with pointers to where you can learn more, if you’re new to those also.

 As for what I do regard as hidden gems, I include those features which don’t get much attention, or get only a mere mention in the Adobe keynotes.
-And I add more than just new/changed features, but other topics about the new release that may be important for those considering a move to the release, as you’ll see below.
+And I add more than just new/changed features (though I try to at least track all those), but I go beyond that with other topics about the new release which may be important for those considering a move to the release, as you’ll see below.

 And I find things by scouring the docs, or blogs posts from Adobe and others, or community discussions such as here in the portal, or in the CF forums, Facebook CF Programmers group, the CFML slack channel, and more.
 Finally, I add things that I learn in my own research, or in working with clients in my CF server troubleshooting consulting.
 And of course I’m always open to learning more, and adding them to my talk and this blog series, so your comments and suggestions are most welcome.